Jvke: Career

 In 2020, during the COVID-19 lockdowns, Lawson and his family joined TikTok.
 After an early period of creating skits and other videos, he announced his first single, "Upside Down".
 The song became popular, leading to Charlie Puth approaching Lawson for a remix.
 On a livestream on Instagram in January 2021, Lawson announced he would be collaborating with Galantis on a song.
 That song, "Dandelion", was released in January 2021.

 Lawson released "Golden Hour" on July 15, 2022, a song which he and his brother Zac Lawson wrote and produced, along with editing its music video.
 It was his first song to chart on the Billboard charts, garnering him worldwide attention and invitations to appear on TV shows.
 He was also named the MTV Push Artist for October 2022.
 Following the song's release, MTV UK asked Lawson to perform the song, which they posted onto YouTube.
 He was also recognized by MTV Italia which he performed for as well.
 "Golden Hour" debuted on the Billboard Hot 100 at number 71 and peaked at number 10.
 It also reached number 19 on the UK Singles Chart.
 On November 17, 2022, he announced his first tour, taking in New York, Los Angeles and other nationwide cities.
 On December 8, 2022, Lawson released "Hero", a collaboration with Martin Garrix and the mobile card game Marvel Snap.

 In 2023, Lawson was featured on the track "Angel Pt.
 1", a song by Kodak Black and NLE Choppa, and also featuring Jimin of BTS and Muni Long.
 The song is part of the soundtrack of Fast X (2023).
 On September 28, 2023, Lawson released a new single, "This Is What Space Feels Like", via a text message with a video to fans who signed up to receive his text messages.
-He had previously teased new music on the social media platform X.

-On September 13, 2024, Lawson and Nick Jonas released "This is What Forever Feels Like".
+He had previously teased new music on the social media platform X. On September 13, 2024, Lawson and Nick Jonas released "This is What Forever Feels Like".
 On July 10, 2025, Lawson released the single "Butterflies" featuring Kim Chaewon of Le Sserafim and Taehyun of Tomorrow X Together, to which Gil Kaufman of Billboard stated the trio "may have just dropped the song of the summer".
+In mid-2025, his 2024 song "Her" was used on a variety of open-verse challenges and music montages on TikTok, which led to the song's viral success as well as spawning various remixes.